-Sun-shading horizontal louvers will run along the facade of the vertical tower.
-They will be integrated with LED lighting system that will transform the building into a coarse-grained, oversized screen to display works of art at night.
+Sun-shading horizontal louvres will run along the facade of the vertical tower.
+They will be integrated with a LED lighting system that will transform the building into a coarse-grained, oversized screen to display works of art at night.

 Herzog & de Meuron is the lead design consultant for the project and TFP Farrells is the executive architect.

 Ove Arup & Partners provided mechanical, structural, electrical and HVAC engineering services as the engineering consultant during the planning stage.